codeboost/bea/DOCUMENTATION.md

 This directive lets you enter C++ code which will execute after your object has been allocated and wrapped into the javascript prototype object.
 This is guranteed to be the first method called after __constructor and before returning the new object to Javascript.
 It will generate 'v8::Handle<v8::Value> __postAllocator(const v8::Arguments& args)'.
-Refer to your object's 'this' through the generator-inserted '_this' variable in the @postAllocator code.
+Refer to your object`s 'this' through the generator-inserted '_this' variable in the @postAllocator code.
 You will also use @postAllocator to make your object indexable (eg. accessible like object[index] from Javascript).
 Use

 		args.This()->SetIndexedPropertiesToExternalArrayData(_this->yourPointer, kExternalUnsignedByteArray, _this->yourPointerSize);